joshkendrick/MediaUtilityBelt/README.md

     2. Then you can click `Write Changes` to make those changes.
 - If you provide a Google Photos album name, it will attempt to find that album in your Google Photos and get the date/time by matching filenames.
 - It will try to read a date/time from the filename, the pattern is yyyy-MM-dd_HHmmss

+#### The privacy policy only exists here in order to get verified by Google.
+I don't retain any data, this app just pulls the media from your album, sees if the filenames match, and grabs the date/time from those photos/videos.
+Everything else is discarded after the call.

 ### Development:
 Everything necessary to compile/build/deploy should be included in the pom.
 You should be able to import this as a maven project into IntelliJ.